Workflows are the backbone of any EHR software. They are constantly working in the background, executing their roles to facilitate your EHR system.

 For your facility’s process to be automated and efficient, the tasks that your workflows follow may require a certain degree of configuration.

-Many EHR vendors provide a set of standard workflows to aid your facility.
+Many EHR vendors provide a set of standard workflows to aid your operation.
 However, a real clinical setting is not always that cut and dry.
 An EHR may not be programmed to account for all the complexities of an organization’s daily activities.

 Having some processes that are easily automated through workflows and others that are not can hinder the efficiency of your entire operation.